 It is very important that your doctor check your [overall health].
 This medicine may raise your risk of having a heart attack or stroke.
 This medicine may cause bleeding in your stomach or intestines.
 These problems can happen without warning signs.
 (MAYO)

 We have experts ready to inform you about safe and unsafe drug uses and addictions.
 Excessive reliance on any drug or medication can be cause for concern about a known or unknown medical diagnosis or for a mental health condition develop all, chat, or email us right now.
-To learn more about over-the-counter medications, or to speak with an Evoke Wellness MA expert staff concerning other drug types and medication is now.
+To learn more about over-the-counter medications, or to speak with an Evoke Wellness at Cohasset expert staff concerning other drug types and medication is now.